SAP-samples/teched2024-AD181/exercises/ex4.1/README.md

 <img src="images/image7.jpg" />

 The new build will show up in your Build History with an indicator of the build progress.
+It may take up to 10 or 15 minutes to build.

 ## Deploy your app to SAP Build Work Zone, standard edition